 The RockShox High Pressure (600 PSI) shock pump is designed for the most demanding users, making it a valuable addition to any workshop.
 Consider purchasing it for your mechanics to save them significant time.

-While it can be used at home, its length makes it less portable than other, more compact shock pumps, making it less ideal for riding.
+While it can be used at home, its length makes it less portable than other, more compact shock pumps, making it less ideal for taking on rides.

 However, it offers lower resistance than other shock pumps when inflating high pressures.
 Plus, you can easily read the precise pressure with the analog gauge.

-The pump’s ergonomic handle makes it easy to use without causing discomfort in your hand.
+The pump’s ergonomic handle makes it easy to use without causing hand discomfort.

 Also available at jensonusa.com